fschossler/tmdbcli/README.md

 ### Releases Page

 - Go to the [Releases page](https://github.com/fschossler/tmdbcli/releases), download and extract the file based on your OS.
-Remember to put in the $PATH the `tmdbcli`.
+Remember to put the `tmdbcli` in a folder that stay inside the environment variable $PATH.

-### Available versions
+## Versions 🏷️

 **All the available versions are in the** [Releases](https://github.com/fschossler/tmdbcli/releases) page.